RoboOctopus/Coloring_Game_Helper/README.md

 Searching collors can't yet be chanched, witch I plan on changing in the Future.

-To exit hold v till the finished popup pops up.
+To exit hold v till the finished pop-up pops up.